Asian Salad Dressing Recipe

 Asian Salad Dressing

-Healthy Asian Salad Dressing goes well with salads, use as a marinade for meat and fish, and drizzle on noodles.
+Asian Salad Dressing goes well with salads, use as a marinade for meat and fish or drizzle on noodles.
+It came to life because I really love this Asian salad (coming tomorrow).

 - Prep Time: 5 minutes